purplebase/purplestack/CONTEXT.md

 ### Common Widget Architecture

-**⚠️ DO NOT MODIFY WIDGETS IN `lib/widgets/common/` WITH APP-SPECIFIC BEHAVIOR**

-The widgets in the `common` folder are generic, reusable components that must remain pure and framework-agnostic.
+The widgets in the `lib/widgets/common` folder are generic, reusable components that must remain pure and framework-agnostic.
 These widgets serve as the foundation layer for all Purplestack applications.

+**Do not modify common widgets with app-specific behavior; if absolutely necessary do modify them with generic behavior**.

 #### What Makes a Widget "Generic" vs "App-Specific"